 ActivTrak offers annual plans with billing based on your Subscription Plan selection and the number of licenses you choose to purchase.

 An ActivTrak license lets you track one unique user across their devices.
 Our licensing is based on people, not machines, so someone using multiple devices with the same username and logon domain only uses one license.
-Licenses determine how many users you can simultaneously analyze activity for and directly affect your billing.
+Licenses determine the number of users you can simultaneously analyze activity for and directly affect your billing.
 Your organization pays annually for licenses, with options to add more as needed throughout the year.

 Note: User tracking is automatic.
-Any user who logs into a computer where the Agent is installed will automatically be tracked and counted against user licensing quantities.
+Any user who logs into a computer with the Agent installed will be automatically tracked and counted against the user license quantities.

 When more licenses are needed, Admins can use the self-service cart feature to add them.
 The system automatically prorates new licenses so all licenses remain on the same term and factors in any existing discounts.

 Payment can be made by credit card or, for eligible accounts, via invoice (check, wire transfer, or direct deposit).
-For billing questions or to request copies of invoices, contact billing@activtrak.com.
+For billing questions or to request invoice copies, contact billing@activtrak.com.

 Note: Only users with Admin permissions can access the self-service license purchasing feature.